Remember the expression, too many cooks in the kitchen?

 Well, go ahead and unlearn it.

-Now that we’ve gotten all the kitchen idioms out of our systems, let’s put punnery on the back burner and focus on breaking this labor shortage down into digestible bites.
+Now that we’ve gotten all the kitchen idioms out of our systems, let’s focus on breaking the 2024 labor shortage down into digestible bites.

 A labor shortage means there are more jobs than people out of work.
-It’s a phenomenon not often seen within the U.S. economy.
-According to the Job Openings and Labor Turnover Survey, there are just shy of 6.7 million open positions in the United States and only 6.4 million employable workers without jobs.
+Though this is a phenomenon is not often seen within the U.S. economy, the COVID-19 pandemic has turned many industries upside down and resulted in an acute worker shortage.
+Currently, there are about 3.5 million fewer people in the workforce relative to February 2020.

-“According to the Bureau of Labor Statistics, the demand for cooks is expected to steadily increase as new restaurants continue to open and people continue eating out,” reads an article from Civil Eats.
-“Although the overall demand for cooks in schools, hospitals, and cafeterias is expected to grow by 6% from 2016 to 2026, the growth for restaurant cooks is expected to grow by 12%.
+But while the pandemic has certainly caused some shifts that have contributed to the current employee shortage, the restaurant industry has always struggled with labor shortages to some degree.
+Even prior to the pandemic, the Bureau of Labor Statistics predicted that the demand for cooks would steadily increase as new restaurants continue to open and people continue eating out.
+And as an article from Civil Eats notes, “Although the overall demand for cooks in schools, hospitals, and cafeterias is expected to grow by 6% from 2016 to 2026, the growth for restaurant cooks is expected to grow by 12%.
 That means the U.S. restaurant industry will need a total of 1,377,200 cooks in 2026, compared to 1,231,900 cooks employed in 2016.”

-The restaurant industry also has a reputation for requiring long hours and offering low wages.
-Increased immigration enforcement has reduced the number of undocumented workers and directly impacts the restaurant industry, which has always relied heavily on their participation in the labor force.
+Increased immigration enforcement has also contributed to the restaurant worker shortage because it has reduced the number of undocumented workers.
+This directly impacts the restaurant industry because it has always relied heavily on their participation in the labor force.

-What’s more, the number of teenagers in the labor force is half what it was 25 years ago, which makes finding people willing to work entry-level, low-earning positions increasingly difficult.
+What’s more, the number of teenagers in the labor force is half what it was 25 years ago, which makes finding people willing to work entry-level, low-earning positions increasingly difficult and contributes to the overall shortage of employees.

 These two factors are especially relevant in cities like Miami where there are a huge number of restaurants, an ongoing government crackdown on hiring undocumented workers, and a relatively low state minimum wage compared to the rest of the country.

-Now that we’ve explained the who, what, and why of the labor shortage, we’ve got some tips on how your business can continue thriving in this job economy.
+Now that we’ve explained the who, what, and why of the labor shortage, we’ve got some tips on how your business can successfully navigate this tricky job economy.

-But first, here’s how some are dealing with the shortage in some of the biggest U.S. cities.
+But first, here’s how some are dealing with the restaurant worker shortage in some of the biggest U.S. cities.

 The agency suggests restaurant owners target students right out of high school and focus on offering them growth potential within the industry.

 The truth of it is that dealing with the labor shortage in your city won’t be a piece of cake.
-Adapting means making some very real changes in the way your business is run, but we’ve got a few suggestions to help you succeed.
+Adapting means making some very real changes in the way your business is run, but we’ve got a few labor shortage solutions to help you succeed.

 Recruitment and retention are two of the restaurant industry’s biggest challenges, even on a good day.